VoxaAI/voxa/docs/plugins.rst

   Autoload plugin uses ``skill.onRequestStarted`` to load data the first time user open a skill

   :param Voxa skill: The stateMachineSkill.
-  :param config: An object with a ``loadByToken`` boolean property to use the accessToken property as a key.
-The default behavior is to do a userId searching.
-It also takes an ``adapter`` key with a `get` Promise method in which you can handle your database access to fetch information from any resource.
+  :param config: An object with an ``adapter`` key with a `get` Promise method in which you can handle your database access to fetch information from any resource.

 Usage